strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 If this happens, you end up with the `KafkaTopic` resource deleted in Kubernetes by garbage collection, and a Kafka topic still present in Kafka.

 It is recommended to delete `KafkaTopic` resources when the operator is running in order to trigger the required cleanups.
-A common pitfall is that the namespace becomes stuck in a "terminating" state when you try to delete it without first deleting all topics.
+A common pitfall is that an attempt to delete a namespace or Custom Resource Definition becomes stuck in a "terminating" state.
+This happens when you try to delete everything at once and the operator does not have time to delete all the `KafkaTopic` resources.
-If this happens, you can simply remove finalizers from all `KafkaTopic` resources at once with the following command.
+In that case, you can simply remove finalizers from all `KafkaTopic` resources at once with the following command.

 ```sh
 $ kubectl get kt -o yaml | yq 'del(.items[].metadata.finalizers[])' | kubectl apply -f -